REGULAR ROOM DRAW - Refer to Room Draw Calendar for specific dates & times

 BATTEN HOUSE - Refer to Room Draw Calendar for specific dates & times

-The Batten House Co-Op is an intentional community of Bi-College women.
+The Batten House Co-Op is an intentional community of Bi-College students.
 Its members endeavor to live with environmental consciousness and low impact on the Earth, to organize social justice activist events, to support women’s issues, to make group decisions by consensus, and to raise awareness in the community about the interconnectedness among humans, animals and the environment.
 As a house, Batten residents work to achieve these goals through weekly co-op meetings; cooking six vegan communal meals per week, buying local and organic food, reducing waste and product consumption, choosing environmentally responsible household products, sharing in the cleaning of the house, and hosting speakers and organizing campus-wide events.

 Any student accepted into Batten House is committed to living there and may NOT participate in the regular room draw.

 ENID COOK CENTER - Refer to Room Draw Calendar for specific dates & times

 The Enid Cook Center is open to members of Sisterhood, BACaSO, Mujeres and Zami, as well as to those students who share a cultural background or personally identify with the ideals of the Enid Cook Center.

 TRI-CO EXCHANGE - Refer to Room Draw Calendar for specific dates & times